Skip to content

 The Chinese Dragon

 Dragon dancing is one of the most popular festivities seen on many significant occasions, such as the Chinese New Year.
-It is also seen for the opening ceremony of new places and shops and important events such as the Olympic Games in 2008.
-Dragon dancing includes life-size dragon puppets made from cloth and supported by wooden poles.
+It is also seen at the opening ceremonies of new places and shops and important events, such as the Olympic Games in 2008.
+Dragon dancing includes life-size cloth dragon puppets supported by wooden poles.
 The performers use these wooden poles to move the dragon around in a predesigned choreography that goes with the beat of drums and music.

 6. Dragons and Fenghuang

 Fenghuang is a mythical bird often found in many mythological cultures of several East Asian countries.
 The bird resembles a phoenix, considered superior to all other birds, as it reigns over them.
 In Chinese mythology, the masculine Chinese dragon is often paired with the feminine Fenghuang to symbolise a healthy and blissful relationship.
-The pair also signify the happy marriage of the ruler and a long reign.
+The pair also signify the ruler’s happy marriage and long reign.

 7. The Chinese Dragon as Nāga